Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Hybrid Gromov-Wasserstein for Capsules

-Suppose we have two domains, as input $X_p$ and SubCapsule $X_q$ with dimensional space $V_p$, and $V_q$, respectively (where $q\ll p$).
-Each domain is comprised of a set of embeddings, and a set of possible interactions as $\mathcal{E}_\kappa=\{(u_i,u_j, w_{ij}) \vert (u_i, u_j) \in V_\kappa\}$ for ($\kappa$ = $p$ or $q$), and $w_{ij}$ counts the possible $(u_i,u_j)$ interactions.
-Our goal is to perform the following operations for the input feature vector and SubCapsules: (i) compute the similar embeddings of the two domains (e.g., $X_p=[x_i^p]$ and $X_q=[x_i^q]$); (ii) find the degree of alignment (correspondence) between the input and each SubCapsule.
-These objectives are unified by using the Wasserstein Embedding Module, which is based on the Gromov-Wasserstein (GW) distance \cite{peyre2016gromov} and optimal transport.
-The concepts presented in this paper are related to other common topics in the GW and optimal transport literature with an extra optimization process.
+We use the following notations throughout the paper.
+We treat the input and subcapsule as two individual domains that are denoted by $X_p$ and $X_q$ with dimensional space $V_p$, and $V_q$, respectively (where $V_p\geq V_q$).
+Each domain is comprised of a set of embeddings and a set of possible interactions, $\mathcal{E}_s=\{(u_i, u_j, w_{ij})~\vert~(u_i, u_j) \in V_\theta \}$ for ($\theta$ = $p$ or $q$), and $w_{ij}$ counts the possible interactions.
+Given an input feature vector and subcapsules, we consider finding their alignment score by i) computing the similar embeddings of the two domains (e.g., $X_p=[x_i^p]\in R^{d\times V_p}$ and $X_q=[x_i^q]\in R^{d\times V_q}$); (ii) finding the degree of alignment (correspondence) between the input and each subcapsule.
+These objectives are unified using the proposed Hybrid Gromov-Wasserstein model, which performs significantly better for complex datasets in practice.